 Editor’s Note: Herbert Pechek, CSCP, CLTD, SCOR-P, earned the 2020 ASCM Award of Excellence —Supply Chain Leader, which recognized his pioneering efforts to implement a supply chain management blueprint within his United Nations (UN) support office while heading up an outreach program and related peacekeeping missions.
-To learn more about the ASCM Awards of Excellence, visit ascm.org/awardsofexcellence.
-Deadline to enter or nominate an exceptional organization or individual for the ASCM Awards of Excellence is May 31, 2021.
+The 2022 Call for Entries is now open!
+Learn more at ascm.org/awardsofexcellence.

 What events led you to a career in supply chain?

 I had never planned to get into the business of supply chain.
 I am a civil engineer by profession.
 I hold a master’s degree in construction management, and I practiced this trade for many years — initially in the private sector in my native Austria, then in New York and eventually as field engineer in the UN.
 I spent about 15 years in various peacekeeping missions in Timor-Leste; Kosovo; Haiti and, most recently, Somalia; in addition to a few years at the UN headquarters in New York City.
 I was building and reconstructing infrastructure in the aftermath of conflicts and providing civil engineering support to peacekeeping troops and other mission elements.
 I always had a knack for improving and optimizing work processes and outputs.
 Even in my earlier days in consulting engineering, I would question and assess established design processes and standards because I felt there was room for improvement.